vikas-sumfactor/css-learning/README.md

        Property	                    Description

        direction	                      Specifies the text direction/writing direction
        text-align	                      Specifies the horizontal alignment of text text-align-last	                  Specifies how to align the last line of a text unicode-bidi	                      Used together with the direction property to set or return whether the text should be overridden to support multiple languages in the same document vertical-align	                  Sets the vertical alignment of an element

+     #  All CSS text-decoration Properties

+         Property	                   Description

+         text-decoration	            Sets all the text-decoration properties in one declaration text-decoration-color	        Specifies the color of the text-decoration text-decoration-line	        Specifies the kind of text decoration to be used (underline, overline, etc.) text-decoration-style	        Specifies the style of the text decoration (solid, dotted, etc.) text-decoration-thickness	    Specifies the thickness of the text decoration line